mayitha2566/SAIDHolidayTracker/README.md

     ```sh
     python manage.py makemigrations
-    python manage.py migrate_schemas --shared
+    python manage.py migrate
     ```

 - **Static Files Not Loading:**

   - Ensure you have run `collectstatic`.
   - Verify that the

 STATIC_ROOT

 and

 STATIC_URL

 settings are correctly configured.

 ---

-By following this README, you should be able to set up and run the Django project with PostgreSQL and multi-tenancy support using `django-tenants`.
-The instructions are tailored based on your provided

-settings.py

-, ensuring consistency with your project configuration.